 Payment

-Effective February 25, 2021, the fee for a Tax Certification was changed to $25 per parcel.
-The Tax Certification will include current and prior year tax amounts for City, School and Business Improvement District Taxes, if applicable.
+The fee for a Tax Certification is $25 per parcel.
+The Tax Certification will include current and prior year real estate tax amounts for York City, York City School District and York City Business Improvement District Taxes, if applicable.
+The certification will not include York County real estate taxes as these taxes are collected by the York County Treasurer’s Office.
 Checks should be made payable to York City Treasurer, 101 S George Street, York, PA 17401

 Processing Time